wolfmanjm/RISC-V-RP2350-baremetal/README.md

 * i2c
 * ADC
 * rotary encoder
+* bitbanged neopixel

+There are tests in each source file which can be disabled with `rake notests=1`, some of these tests are...

 * some blink examples
 * gpio interrupts with a test that uses a rotary encoder
-* bitbanged neopixel

-Also a test in PWM is one that can be used to test an ESC and uses the encoder to increase or decrease the duty cycle, and displays it on the TFT display.
+* a test in PWM that can be used to test an ESC and uses the encoder to increase or decrease the duty cycle, and displays it on the TFT display.

 The uart library includes routines to convert numbers into strings and print integers, and hex numbers, and read in characters and lines and numbers.